 *Frequent travellers who have travelled as a tourist to OECD member countries (excluding Japan) within five years are exempted from submitting an ITR.

 **If you were personally invited by a Korean citizen, bring your invitation letter and a photocopy of the inviter’s passport or identification card.
-If you were invited by a Korean company, bring your invitation letter and a photocopy of the inviter’s business permit.
+If you were invited by a Korean company, bring your invitation letter and a photocopy of the inviter’s Korean company business permit.

 Also read: Here’s How to Look Good in Your Passport Photos